joshuadutton/serverless-user-store/guide/3-using-typescript-and-adding-dependencies.md

 ## package.json

 We will need to add some dependencies.
 Package.json is a place to list dependencies, scripts, configuration, and project information.
-NPM is the Node Package Manager, but I prefer Yarn (created by Facebook FWIW).
+NPM is the Node Package Manager, but I prefer Yarn (created by Facebook FWIW, but NPM was just bought by GitHub who was bought by Microsoft, so ¯\_(ツ)_/¯).
 So let's install that globally:

 ```bash
 npm install -g yarn